|

 fighting.
 This added another dimension to the

-trying to usher these groups to the rear of the
+usher these groups to the rear of the battle zone.

-battle zone.
-Other enemy groups tried to flee the
+Other enemy groups tried to flee the village, or

-village, or hide in the small air raid bunkers
+hide in the small air raid bunkers attached to every

-the village to take part in the battle.
-In the
+take part in the battle.
+In the latter case these

 THE